Download the all-new Republic app:

 Advertisement

-study looked at small fishing vessels operating from three Peruvian ports in a period between 2015 and 2018 and found lights did t reduce amount of fish caught from 'target species' but drastically reduced 'accidental bycatch' rates for dolphins and sea turtles. results of study were published in journal Biological Conservation.
+The study looked at small fishing vessels operating from three Peruvian ports in a period between 2015 and 2018 and found the lights did not reduce the amount of fish caught from 'target species' but drastically reduced 'accidental bycatch' rates for dolphins and sea turtles.
+The results of the study were published in the journal Biological Conservation.

 Advertisement